 Some services may be subject to prior authorization and/or ongoing medical necessity reviews.

-An acute hospital day (AHD) is any day when the severity of illness (clinical instability) and/or the intensity of service are sufficiently high and care cannot reasonably be provided safely in another setting.
+An AHD is any day when the severity of illness (clinical instability) and/or the intensity of service are sufficiently high, and care may not reasonably be provided safely in another setting.

-We will determine that an inpatient ALC applies in any of the following scenarios:
+We determine that an inpatient ALC applies in any of the following scenarios:

-A potentially avoidable day (PAD) arises in the course of an inpatient stay when, for reasons not related to medical necessity, a delay in rendering a necessary service results in prolonging the hospital stay.
+A PAD arises in the course of an inpatient stay when, for reasons not related to medical necessity, a delay in rendering a necessary service results in prolonging the hospital stay.
 PADs must be followed by a medically necessary service.